Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

                 - You can look at the estimated cost per month - for this one it is $380/month
         - Under **networking tab**
             - Default is `no access` - the database is typically behind a firewall
+            - You can add a public Ip address of your laptop by selecting public endpoint
+        - Under additional settings
+            - You can select `sample` if you are using existing.
+There are also options for backup or starting with a blank database

+- **SQL server management studio**
+    - It is a software that you can install on your computer for the management of the SQL database server from your computer.
+You will have to input the server name and the credentials required to login